Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Introduction

 \section{Introduction}

-In environmental health research, understanding the impact of simultaneous multiple exposures on health outcomes is crucial yet challenging.
-Traditional epidemiological studies frequently rely on generalized linear models (GLM) to assess main effects, often neglecting complex interactions within exposure mixtures, potentially oversimplifying the intricate dynamics at play \cite{wang2020, Garcia-Villarino2022}.
-While methods such as Principal Component Analysis (PCA) and penalized regressions, such as LASSO and Ridge, address issues of high dimensionality and multicollinearity, they fall short in interpretability, especially in regulatory and policy contexts where specific guidance on exposure reduction is needed \cite{Roberts2006, XinWangBhramarMukherjee2018, McEligot2020}.
+In environmental health research, understanding the impact of simultaneous multiple exposures on health outcomes is crucial, yet challenging.
+Traditional epidemiological studies frequently rely on generalized linear models (GLM) to assess main effects, often neglecting complex interactions within exposure mixtures, potentially oversimplifying the intricate dynamics at play \cite{Wang2018, Garcia-Villarino2022}.
+Although methods such as Principal Component Analysis (PCA) and penalized regressions, such as LASSO and Ridge, address issues of high dimensionality and multicollinearity, they fall short in interpretability, especially in regulatory and policy contexts where specific guidance on exposure reduction is needed \cite{Roberts2006, Wang2018, McEligot2020}.
 The limitations of existing approaches, including quantile sum g-computation and linear models without interaction terms, risk simplifying the nuanced effects of interactions \cite{Keil2019}.
-Bayesian Kernel Machine Regression (BKMR) offers a more nuanced framework employing Bayesian hierarchical models and kernel machine learning to evaluate high-dimensional exposure effects, providing uncertainty quantification through posterior distributions \cite{Bobb2014}.
+Bayesian Kernel Machine Regression (BKMR) offers a more nuanced framework that employs Bayesian hierarchical models and kernel machine learning to evaluate high-dimensional exposure effects, providing uncertainty quantification through posterior distributions \cite{Bobb2014}.
 Despite BKMR's advantages, practical challenges emerge, particularly with defining interactions in high-dimensional settings (which two or three-way interactions to examine), which lead to combinatorial complexity and prioritization challenges for researchers.
-This backdrop underscores the necessity for our proposed method, which aims to accurately identify and estimate interactions in the context of environmental health research, thereby addressing the limitations of current methodologies.
+Given that interactions in a mixed-exposure setting are not known a priori, the number of interactions to test leads to multiple testing issues in any statistical method and underscores the necessity for our proposed method.
+We begin with a model-agonistic definition of interaction, define oracle target parameters for synergy and antagonism, and then employ cross-validated targeted maximum likelihood estimation (CV-TMLE) paired with data-adaptive target parameters \cite{Hubbard2016, Zheng2010} to both discover the top set of synergistic and antagonistic interactions using g-computation and then provide efficient estimation of the interaction parameter for the discovered subset using TMLE.
+Although interaction search methods exist based on variance decomposition \cite{Lengerich2020} and forward selection \cite{Narisetty2019Selection} our approach differs by focusing on a causal interaction target parameter and employs data-adaptive target parameters (sample splitting) which uses training folds for interaction screening and validation folds for estimation.